bloxstreet/support/docs/lr+-information/staff-promotions.md

 ### Cooldowns

-Most BloxStreet ranks have cooldowns.
+Some BloxStreet ranks have cooldowns.
 A cooldown refers to a specific duration during which a player is ineligible to receive a promotion.

 | Cooldowns |
 |:----------|